 Put down your smart phone.
 The next big thing in computer science is analog computing.

-If you are wondering why anyone would want to resurrect a computing system synonymous with dinosaurs in the age of widespread digital technology, you are not alone.
+If you are wondering why, in the age of widespread digital technology, anyone would want to resurrect a computing system synonymous with dinosaurs, you are not alone.

-However, electrical and systems engineering professor Nader Engheta and his team of researchers believe that analog computers, when coupled with metamaterials, which can bend light around materials, have a place in the digital world.
+However, electrical and systems engineering professor Nader Engheta and his team of researchers believe that analog computers when coupled with metamaterials, have a place in the digital world.

-This concept, known as metatronics, essentially mimics the way that electricity operates, but on a higher (and therefore faster) frequency such as optical frequencies.
+This concept, known as metatronics, essentially mimics the way that electricity operates, but on a higher (and therefore faster) frequency.

 “This research can lead to new devices and applications that were unthinkable a couple of years before,” Alexandre Alves da Silva, a researcher in Engheta’s group, said in an email.

-Since metamaterials are manmade, they “give us responses and behaviors that we cannot find in nature,” third-year doctoral student Ahmed Mahmoud said.
+Since metamaterials are manmade, they “ give us responses and behaviors that we cannot find in nature,” saidthird year doctoral student Ahmed Mahmoud,

 Because they are specifically engineered for their particular applications, metamaterials can be designed for particular purposes and move computer engineering forward.